MstyslavSoroka/MstyslavSoroka/README.md

 <h2 align="left">Hi 👋!
-My name is Mstyslav and I'm a Front-end Web developer, from United Kingdom </h2>
+My name is Mstyslav, and I'm a Front-end Web Developer from the United Kingdom. 🇬🇧 </h2>

 ###